 Event specific visitors

-Sporting events that increase non-participant spectator attendance and tourism visitor appeal
+Sporting events that increase non-participant spectator attendance and tourism visitor appeal.

 What won’t we fund?

-Local events with a community focus or appeal
+Local events with a community focus or appeal.

-Events without the capacity to attract visitation outside of the Rural City of Wangaratta
+Events without the capacity to attract visitation outside of the Rural City of Wangaratta.

 Events that have failed to acquit previous funding programs from the Rural City of Wangaratta or meet previous obligations from grant funding.

-Events that have already secured financial support through another Rural City of Wangaratta grant, program or source
+Events that have already secured financial support through another Rural City of Wangaratta grant, program or source.

-Events that have already commenced at the time of application, or events that have been completed prior to the application
+Events that have already commenced at the time of application, or events that have been completed prior to the application.

-Events held outside of the Rural City of Wangaratta
+Events held outside of the Rural City of Wangaratta.